 Reversal for non-credit sale

-When reversing a non-credit sale for which there is no sales invoice, a customer must first be created in the Customers tab.
+Therefore, reversing a non-credit sale for which there is no sales invoice requires a customer to first be created in the Customers tab.
 Then, a new receipt with negative

-Unit price equal to the amount of the cheque can be entered and posted to that subaccount of Accounts receivable.
+Unit price equal to the amount of the cheque can be entered and posted to that customer’s subaccount of Accounts receivable.
 No invoice number needs to be entered.
-This action creates an account receivable for the customer, just as would have been the case if a sales invoice had originally been issued.
+This action creates a receivable for the customer, just as would have been the case if a sales invoice had originally been issued.